Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Introduction

 TSC problems arise in a wide variety of domains.
 Popular TSC archives\footnote{\url{https://timeseriesclassification.com}} contain classification problems using: electroencephalograms; electrocardiograms; HAR and other motion data; image outlines; spectrograms; light curves; audio; traffic and pedestrian levels; electricity usage; electrical penetration graph; lightning tracking; hemodynamics; and simulated data.
 The huge variation in problem domains characterises TSC research.
 The initial question when comparing algorithms for TSC is whether we can draw any indicative conclusions on performance across a wide range of problems without any prior knowledge as to the underlying common structure of the data.
 An experimental evaluation of time series classification algorithms, which we henceforth refer to as the {\em bake off}, was conducted in 2016 and published in 2017~\citep{bagnall17bakeoff}.
 This bake off, coupled with a relaunch of time series classification archives~\citep{dau19ucr}, has helped increase the interest in TSC algorithms and applications.
 Our aim is to summarise the significant developments since 2017.
 A new MTSC archive~\citep{ruiz21mtsc} has helped promote research in this field.
 A variety of new algorithms using different representations, including deep learners~\citep{fawaz19deep}, convolution based algorithms~\citep{dempster20rocket} and hierarchical meta ensembles~\citep{lines18hive}, have been proposed for TSC.
-Furthermore, the growth in popularity of TSC open source toolkits such as aeon\footnote{\url{https://www.aeon-toolkit.org}} and tslearn\footnote{\url{https://tslearn.readthedocs.io/en/stable/}} have made comparison and reproduction easier.
-We extend and encompass recent experimental evaluations (e.g. ~\citep{ruiz21mtsc,bagnall20hivecote1,middlehurst21hc2,fawaz19deep}) to provide insights into the current state of the art in the field and highlight future directions.
+Furthermore, the growth in popularity of TSC open source toolkits such as aeon\footnote{\url{https://www.aeon-toolkit.org}} and tslearn\footnote{\url{https://tslearn.readthedocs.io/}} have made comparison and reproduction easier.
+We extend and encompass recent experimental evaluations (e.g. ~\cite{ruiz21mtsc,bagnall20hivecote1,middlehurst21hc2,fawaz19deep}) to provide insights into the current state of the art in the field and highlight future directions.
+Our target audience is both researchers interested in extending TSC research and practitioners who have TSC problems.
 Our contributions can be summarised as follows: